vuetifyjs/mcp/README.md

 - Creating common UI layouts and patterns following best practices
 - Providing comprehensive information about Vuetify features and APIs
 - Accessing installation guides, FAQs, and release notes without leaving your IDE
+- Working with @vuetify/v0 composables and headless components for building custom design systems

 By connecting your development environment to the Vuetify MCP server, you gain AI-powered assistance that understands Vuetify's component structure, styling conventions, and implementation details.